Srekel/the-entitytainer/README.md

 ### Memory reuse

 When you remove an entity, its bucket will of course be available to be used by other entities in the future.
 The way this works is that each bucket list has an index to the *first free bucket*.
 When you free a bucket, the bucket space is *repurposed* and the *previous value* of the first free bucket is stored there.
 Then the first free bucket is re-pointed to your newly freed bucket.
-I call this an *intrinsic linked bucketed slot allocator*.
+I call this an *intrinsically linked bucketed slot allocator*.
 Do I really?
 No. Maybe.
 Is there a name for this?

-It's kinda neat because it's super fast to "allocate" or deallocate a bucket, and yet it needs practically no memory for bookkeeping.
+It's kinda neat because it's fast to "allocate" or deallocate a bucket, and yet it needs practically no memory for bookkeeping.

 ## License